DeepLabCut/DeepLabCut/docs/functionDetails.md

 As of 2.0.8+: you can extract multiple bodyparts, although there is no support for plotting or further analysis at this time; i.e. if you want to extract 3 snouts (as in [Figure 4 of Mathis et al, 2018 Nature Neuroscience](https://www.nature.com/articles/s41593-018-0209-y/figures/4)), you can edit the config.yaml file to contain ``num_outputs=3``.
 Then, when you run ``deeplabcut.analyze_videos`` it will extract the top three points (i.e. the 3 x, y, and likelihoods) and save this to the .h5 output file.

-### **maDeepLabCut - [CRITICAL POINT]:** Assemble & Refine Tracklets
+**maDeepLabCut [CRITICAL POINT] - Assemble & Refine Tracklets:

-In D2.2+ you get out a `.pickle` file from `analyze_videos`, not the final `.h5` file.
+In DLC2.2+ you get out a `.pickle` file from `analyze_videos`, not the final `.h5` file.
 You can now load this pickle file in the refine tracklets GUI.
 This allows you to swap any errors in identity, and refine any individual bodyparts in the image.

 First, you need to convert detections to tracklets.
 This step has several tracker types (`track_method`), and we recommend testing which one works best on your data.